I learnt about the power of unripe persimmons to battle parasites from Heinerman's Encyclopedia of Healing Juices.

-When I found out I had intestinal parasites a couple of months ago, I turned to my juicing bible for support.
+When I found out I had intestinal parasites a couple of months ago, I turned to this juicing bible for support.
 It turns out un-ripe persimmons have been incredibly effective in various parts of Africa for getting rid of intestinal parasites.
 The nasty taste is apparently as repelling to parasites as it is to us!
 I recently did a parasite cleanse and found this juice incredible.
 I can personally attest to it's effectiveness.

-The Hachiya persimmons are edible in their crisp firm state, but the high tannin content gives them a chalky, astringent, bitter taste.
+Grown in California, Hachiya persimmons are edible in their crisp firm state, but the high tannin content gives them a chalky, astringent, bitter taste.
 The tannin levels reduce as the fruit matures and the flavor sweetens when allowed to ripen after harvest.

 Unripe persimmon juice is also a very powerful topical solution for minor cuts, bleeding gums, and to prevent the worsening of varicose veins.
 Simply dab the juice onto the skin with a cotton pad.

-For those of you not concerned about parasites, allow your persimmons to fully ripen and blister, and mix them with leafy greens for a sweet delicious juice that is fabulously cleansing.
+For those of you not concerned about parasites, allow your persimmons to fully ripen and blister, and mix them with leafy greens for a sweet juice that is fabulously cleansing.